Daltix/DXTrack/README.md

 The `run_id` is meant to be a unique identifier for a single run of the context.
 A good options is to make this a stringified version of your timestamp.

 The `profile_name` is an optional argument that allows you to specify which aws set of credentials you would like to use that are present in your aws credentials file.

+If you have a papertrail account, you can add all metrics (at the .info level) and errors (at the .error) via the `papertrail_hostport` option..

 You can also pass your credentials directly via the `aws_access_key_id` & `aws_secret_access_key options`.
 If specified these are preferred over the profile name.